 \subsection{Haplotype reconstruction}

-A haplotype is a sequence of alleles on a chromosome $H = (a_1, \ldots, a_n)$ at $n$ genetic markers $(M_1, \ldots, M_n)$ listed in the correct chromosomal order.
-When these $n$ markers are in an autosomal chromosome, each individual has two haplotypes $H_1 = (a_1^1, \ldots, a_n^1)$ and $H_2 = (a_1^2, \ldots, a_n^2)$.
+A haplotype is a sequence $H = (a_1, \ldots, a_n)$ of alleles on a chromosome at $n$ genetic markers $(M_1, \ldots, M_n)$ listed in the correct chromosomal order.
+When these are markers in an autosomal chromosome of a diploid organism, each individual has two haplotypes $H_1 = (a_1^1, \ldots, a_n^1)$ and $H_2 = (a_1^2, \ldots, a_n^2)$.
 Current WGS short-read technology outputs genotypes at each genetic marker, i.e. at the $k$-th marker the subject's genotype is a multiset of alleles, $\{ a_k^1, a_k^2\}$.
-The problem of haplotype reconstruction, also known as {\it phasing}, is to recover the subject's two haplotypes from the genotype data from the $2^{n-1}$ possibilities.
+The problem of haplotype reconstruction, also known as {\it phasing}, is to recover the subject's two haplotypes from the genotype data out of the $2^{n-1}$ possibilities.

 Many family-based methods have been developed to approach the haplotype reconstruction problem, for instance see \cite{BB},\cite[Chapter 36]{EZ}, \cite{MM}, and references therein.
-Two of the most successful algorithms to date are the Elston-Stewart \cite{ES} and Lander-Green \cite{LG}.
+Two of the most successful algorithms to date are the Elston--Stewart \cite{ES} and Lander--Green \cite{LG}.
 Despite their usefulness, there are two issues which limit the successful application of both of these algorithms in WGS family data.
 Both have exponential time complexity, and both are sensitive to genotype errors triggering excess recombination predictions yielding spurious haplotypes.
-Concretely, Elston-Stewart has exponential complexity in the number of markers considered and Lander-Green is exponential in family size.
-Current WGS data outputs genotypes on tens of millions of markers genome-wide, and many family-based studies have families within their cohort which are much too large for the Lander-Green algorithm to handle.
+Concretely, Elston--Stewart has exponential complexity in the number of markers considered and Lander--Green is exponential in family size.
+Current WGS data outputs genotypes on tens of millions of markers genome-wide, and many family-based studies have families within their cohort which are much too large for the Lander--Green algorithm to handle.
 One such study is the Long Life Family Study (LLFS) \cite{Woj2019}, a family-based study of human families enriched for healthy aging phenotypes and exceptional longevity, in which the listed first author is an investigator.

 In Section ~\ref{sec:applications} we define a multigraph, called a \emph{family-haplotype multigraph}, and we show how ECVC problems on these multigraphs provide the framework for a novel family-based method to reconstruct haplotypes which, as a consequence of Section~\ref{section:math}, has linear-time complexity in both number of genetic markers and family size.
 The purpose of this work is not to replace the use of Elston--Stewart, Lander--Green, and others, but rather to build upon their strengths and to use ECVC problems to overcome their limitations, thus enabling researchers to reconstruct high-quality haplotypes across entire chromosomes in large pedigrees from WGS genotype data.